laritse/ProjectR/Bellabeat-Project.md

 points have no pattern.
-This can be a space Bellabeat can leverage on by suggesting/introducing healthy lifestyles to users.Bellabeat can leverage on this by having user devices record long sedentary habits and encourage users to be active as inacvtivity for long periods could lead to serious health problems.
+This can be a space Bellabeat can leverage on by suggesting/introducing healthy lifestyles to users.Bellabeat can leverage on this by having user devices record long sedentary habits and encourage users to be active as long sedentary periods could lead to health problems.

 Relationship between total steps and calories